top of page

 B: ‘Tis done!

-P: I do hope Becher is as prompt with his epilogue – I confess to nerves Byron – I feel I lack convincing mannerisms
+P: By the devil, is it?
+Well, I do hope Becher is as prompt with his epilogue (furrows brow) I confess to nerves Byron - I feel I lack convincing mannerisms

-B: pfft - that is not uncommon to embryo actors!
-Myself - I’ve shone in Harrow speeches and other private theatricals – everyone says I'm a born actor - I’m already rehearsing my maiden speech for the Lords – I practice my acoustics vigorously every day with my amiable Mama -(P is furrowed - B consoles) - 'tis easy enough - just imagine the audience in their small cloathes
+B: pfft - that is not uncommon to embryo actors - as for myself - I’ve shone in Harrow speeches and other private theatricals (is delighted with himself) - I’m already rehearsing my maiden speech for the Lords by practicing my acoustics vigorously with my amiable Mama -(B consoles) - 'tis easy enough - just imagine the audience in their small cloathes

-P: I wouldn't pass that direction on to Reverend Becher - or the pious Southwell maids
+P: I wouldn't pass that direction on to Reverend Becher - or our pious Southwell maids

-P: Let me read your prologue while you change into one of the twenty spare pairs you have in your trunk
+P: Let me read your prologue (grabs same) while you change into one of the twenty spare pairs you have in your trunk

 B wriggles in and out of his nankeens with astonishing speed

-P: Deuced if you don’t have us all mimicked to rights! – you dog! (laughing into his sandwich) - it won't stand!
+P: Deuced if you don’t have us all mimicked to rights! - you dog! (laughing into his partridge) - it won't stand!

 P: Fine - so long as you don't cut my lines and put me on lighting